Black Doctors COVID-19 Consortium offers coronavirus testing

-The Black Doctors COVID-19 Consortium is offering free coronavirus testing throughout the week of Sept.
-14.
+The Black Doctors COVID-19 Consortium is offering free coronavirus testing throughout this week.

 Dr. Ala Stanford established the BDCC in early April with a mission of mitigating the mortality associated with the novel coronavirus, which has infected over 150,000 people and killed nearly 8,000 in Pennsylvania.
 Nationwide the numbers are about 6.5 million and 194,000, respectively.